 Amazon, JPMorgan Chase and Berkshire Hathaway Pursue The Health Care 'Unicorn'

-When Jeff Bezos, Warren Buffett and Jamie Dimon get together to make an announcement (any kind of announcement!) it's sure to grab attention.
+When Jeff Bezos, Warren Buffett and Jamie Dimon get together to make an announcement (any kind of announcement) it's sure to grab attention.

 So people perked up Tuesday morning when the CEOs of Amazon, Berkshire Hathaway and JPMorgan Chase said in a press release that their companies are going to partner in a nonprofit venture to figure out "ways to address healthcare for their U.S. employees, with the aim of improving employee satisfaction and reducing costs."